justintimejt/BuildFlow/archcoach-dark-mode-toggle-prompt.md

 # Dark Mode Toggle Prompt (Bottom-left Sun/Moon Control) – Cursor-ready

-You are an AI pair programmer working in the **BuildFlow / ArchCoach** repo.
+You are an AI pair programmer working in the **BuildFlow / Luna** repo.

 Your task: **implement a global light/dark theme with a sun/moon toggle button located in the bottom-left control panel of the UI.** The toggle must be visually clean, robust, and persist the user’s choice.